In this document

-Signing in using a publisher account offers the advantage of letting your applications receive static test responses even before the applications are uploaded to the Developer Console.
+Signing in using a publisher account offers the advantage of letting your applications receive static test responses even before the applications are uploaded to the Play Console.

 If you are part of a larger organization or are working with external groups on applications that will be published through your site, you will more likely want to distribute test accounts instead, then use those to sign in during testing.